 SET YOUR DINING TABLE for a meal and include a vase of flowers to make people feel they want to eat there.

 CLEAN.
 Buyers expect to see an immaculate home with no obvious signs of dirt.
 MAKE THE BEDS.
 Put away the washing etc…

-TIDY UP and put things away in cupboards etc. You won’t impress potential buyers with a cluttered house.
+TIDY UP and put things away in cupboards etc. and items not currently in use, e.g. suitcases visible underneath the bed.
+You won’t impress potential buyers with a cluttered house.

 Pets – some love them, some hate them and some are allergic to them, so make sure that on the viewing day they are out of the house. remove all pet bowls, baskets and (most important) litter trays.

 Back garden.
 The first thing people like to see when they walk out the back is a tidy garden.
 The back garden should look like a place for entertaining.

 Make sure you obtain the appropriate diagnostic reports to place in the Additional information section and the habitable surface area of your property to include in the Property size box.

 Essentially, potential buyers need to imagine themselves living in “your” space, your nice, clean and tidy home and garden!